 - 1 Tb Thai sweet chili sauce

 - Make the marinade by mixing all of the ingredients together in a small mixing bowl.
-Place the sirloin steaks into a gallon size Ziploc bag and pour the marinade over the steaks.
+Place the sirloin steaks into the marinade.
 Massage the marinade around to make sure the steaks are totally covered.
-Marinade for a minimum of 4 hours or preferably overnight.
+Marinade for a minimum of 4 hours or up to 8 hours.

 - Preheat the oven to 375 degrees.
-Cut the onion in half and slice each half into ¼-inch thick strips.
+Cut the onion into ¼-inch thick strips.
 Split the jalapenos in half vertically and remove the seeds.
 Slice into thin strips.

-- Once marinated, remove the steaks from the marinade, blot with a paper towel and place on a cutting board.
-Season the outside lightly with salt and pepper.
+- Once marinated, remove the steaks from the marinade, blot with a paper towel, and season with black pepper.
 Allow the meat to sit at room temperature while the oven preheats or about 10 minutes to take the chill off the meat.

 - Place a large cast iron or saute pan over medium-high heat.
 Add enough olive oil to coat the bottom of the pan.
 Once the oil is smoking hot, add the steak.
-Cook for 2 minutes or until a hard sear develops on the first side.
+Cook for 2 minutes.
 Turn the steak over.
 Add the onions and jalapenos to the empty space in the pan and stir to coat in oil.

-- Place the steaks and veggies into the oven for 10 minutes.
+- Place the pan into the oven for 10 minutes.
 Remove from the oven, turn the steaks over and toss the veggies around.
-Bake for another 10 minutes depending on the thickness of your steaks (Mine were about 1.5-inches thick) or until the steaks reach an internal temperature of 145 degrees for a steak cooked to medium.
-A digital thermometer is super handy for checking your steak.
-Check out the link above if you're interested in purchasing one.
+Bake for another 10 minutes depending on the thickness of your steaks or until the steaks reach an internal temperature of 145 degrees for a steak cooked to medium.

 - Remove the pineapple rings from their juice and blot dry with a paper towel.
 Cut the green cabbage head in half and finely shred one half.